ssilverman/snowy-json/README.md

 ## Quick start

-There are more details below, but here are three commands that will get you started right away:
+There are more details below, but here are four commands that will get you started right away:

 1. Run the validator on an instance against a schema: